 Federal Bureau of Investigation

 Federal Bureau of Investigation has investigative responsibilities for federal crimes committed on nearly 200 Indian reservations nationwide and shares the federal jurisdiction with the BIA.
-The FBI has investigative responsibilities for Federal crimes committed on nearly 200 Indian reservations nationwide and shares Federal jurisdiction with the BIA.
 In 2022, the MMU and the FBI began working on establishing a process to streamline the way in which missing and murdered cases are screened, reviewed, and tracked within both Bureaus.
-The standard processes should be finalized in late 2023 and include identifying the lead investigative agency and assigning a case agent to investigate.
+The standard processes should be finalized in late 2023 and includes identifying the lead investigative agency and assigning a case agent to investigate.
 This effort promotes teamwork across both Bureaus and is a direct result of Executive Order 14053, on Improving Public Safety and Criminal Justice for Native Americans and Addressing the Crisis of Missing or Murdered Indigenous People.
 Both Bureaus will continue to finalize these efforts in 2023.

 Agents are seeking public assistance and information on open cases, many of which involve missing or murdered victims in Indian Country.

 If you have information concerning any of the FBI cases, please contact your local FBI office or the nearest American Embassy or Consulate, or submit a tip online at tips.fbi.gov (tips can remain anonymous).